How to Grow Your Own Scented Lavender

 Which Scent to Choose?

-There are many types of lavender, so go for a native plant for a strong sweet scent and healthy growth.
-English lavender (no surprise) is a good choice, Tamar Organics sells a good organic version.
-These scented lilac flowers, are ideal for hedges.
+Native lavender is best, with English lavender (no surprise here) being a good choice.
+Tamar Organics sells a good organic version.
+These scented lilac flowers are ideal for hedges.

 Watering and Pruning Care

-In the first months, water your lavender if the soil is dry at root level.
-Once roots settle, water rarely.
-Water deeply, but only when the top few centimetres of compost are dry.
-In most English gardens, rain is enough for mature plants.
+In the first months, water your lavender if the soil is dry, at root level.
+Once the roots settle, water rarely (but deeply, only when the top few centimetres of compost are dry).

 If you do pick lavender, only pick a third of stems from each plant, so the rest keep bees and butterflies happy!